xaviercarril/hyperram/README.md

 run make prog to synthesise and program onto an attached icestick.

-then run ./control.py to test the first 100 addresses
+then run ./control.py to test the ram

-## test fails
+## test results

-* currently fails at address 98 most of the time.
-* If only a read is done, the test passes.
-If a write is done first, the test most often fails.
-* The scope shows the data is real, so maybe it's reading from an unwanted address.
-* I can't see the difference between a good read and a bad read.
+* tested every address up to 100000, then every 100 up to full size of 2000000

+Initial tests failed because wires between hyperram module and icestick were [too long](https://twitter.com/bml_khubbard/status/1022484444068757505).

 # connections